Bailiff’s Ukraine Appeal

 Signs of abuse

 Possible signs of abuse include the following (but are not limited to and do not necessarily mean that abuse is occurring):

 Signs of grooming, sexual exploitation or sexual abuse

 The signs of grooming aren’t always obvious.
 Groomers will also go to great lengths not to be identified.
 Children may:

 In older children, signs of grooming can easily be mistaken for 'normal' teenage behaviour, but unexplained changes in behaviour or personality, or inappropriate sexual behaviour for their age may be observed.
-Further guidance is given in

 Gangs and serious youth violence